kami-/plank/README.md

 Plank
 =====

-Plank is a fortification deployment script for ArmA.
+Plank is a fortification deployment script for ArmA 2 and Arma 3.

 Usage
 =====